mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 ### Prediction and evaluation ###

-Once the network is trained, we can use to classify new data:
+Once the network is trained, it can be used to classify new data:
 {% highlight lua %}
 x = torch.randn(10)
 y = mlp:forward(x)